leemunroe/grunt-email-workflow/readme.md

 3. Inlines your CSS

-4. Sends you a test email to your inbox
+4. Uploads any images to a CDN (optional)

-5. Uploads any images to a CDN
+5. Sends you a test email to your inbox

 ## Requirements